Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

 To develop a quantitative understanding of how electron correlations affect magnetic interactions and excitations, we calculate the effective pair exchange parameters $J_{ij}$ for a Heisenberg model $H=-\sum_{i\ne j} J_{ij}\,\hat{\bf e}_i \cdot \hat{\bf e}_j$, where $\hat{\bf e}_i$ is the unit vector of the atomic spin moment at site $i$.
 The $J_{ij}$ parameters are obtained from the inverse of susceptibility matrix, $[\chi(\bfq,\omega=0)]^{-1}$, with a subsequent Fourier transform~\cite{szczech1995prl,katsnelson2004jpcm,kotani2008jpcm,ke2013prb}.
-As was shown in~\cite{katsnelson2004jpcm} the exchange parameters determined in this way coincide with those calculated via magnetic force theorem.
-The exchange parameters between the first few neighbors, as depicted in \rfig{fig:Jgap}(a), are listed in \rtbl{tbl:jij}.
-Exchange couplings beyond \SI{12}{\AA} are negligible.
+As shown in Ref.~\cite{katsnelson2004jpcm}, the exchange parameters determined in this way coincide with those calculated via the magnetic force theorem.
+The exchange parameters between the first few neighbors, as depicted in \rfig{fig:Jgap}(a), are listed in \rtbl{tbl:jij}; couplings beyond \SI{12}{\AA} are negligible.
 Using the linear SW theory, we recalculate the SW spectra with the extracted $J_{ij}$ parameters.
-Results agree well with those determined by the peaks of $\operatorname{Im}[\xqwf]$ (See Supplemental Material~\cite{supplemental} for details).
+The obtained spectra agree well with those determined by the peaks of $\operatorname{Im}[\xqwf]$ (See Supplementary Fig.~2).

-We find that on-site correlations between Cr-$d$ states included in DFT$+U$ have a stronger effect on decreasing the nearest-neighboring coupling, while the explicit non-local correlations in QSGW have a more substantial effect on the longer-range interlayer couplings.
+We find that the on-site Hubbard $U$ corrections on Cr-$d$ states included in DFT$+U$ have a stronger effect on decreasing the nearest-neighboring coupling, while the explicit non-local potentials in QSGW have a more substantial effect on the longer-range interlayer couplings.
 Within DFT, the calculated in-plane exchanges are similar to values~\cite{zhang2015jmcc} derived from total energy mapping and $\sim50\%$ larger than those extracted from INS~\cite{chen2018prx}.
 In comparison to DFT, DFT$+U$ decreases $J_1$ by $\sim19\%$ and the overall interlayer (FM) couplings $\sum\tilde{J}$ by $\sim27\%$, while QSGW decreases $J_1$ by $\sim14\%$ and $\sum\tilde{J}$ by $\sim60\%$.
-Thus, QSGW not only reduces the optical SW energies but also significantly lowers the acoustic ones, especially along the interlayer direction.
-Overall, the long-range correlations in QSGW are important to describe the interlayer (super-)superexchanges in $\cri$.
+QSGW not only reduces the optical SW energies but also significantly lowers the acoustic ones, especially along the interlayer direction.